coredns/deployment/kubernetes/migration/README.md

   * remove plugins/directives that do not have replacements (e.g. kubernetes `upstream`)
   * if _deprecations_ is set to true, also migrate deprecated plugins/directives.

-`Unsupported(fromCoreDNSVersion, toCoreDNSVersion, corefile string) []string`: returns a list of plugins that are not recognized/supported by the migration tool.
+`Unsupported(fromCoreDNSVersion, toCoreDNSVersion, corefile string) []string`: returns a list of plugins that are not recognized/supported by the migration tool (but may still be valid in CoreDNS).
 We must handle all the default plugins, and we should make an effort to handle the most common non-default plugins.
+Each string returned is a warning, e.g. "plugin 'foo' is not supported by the migration tool."
+An empty list returned means there are no unsupported plugins/options present in the Corefile.

 Although it would be useful, we cannot for example provide a function `Default(coreDNSVersion, corefile string) boolean` that returns  `true` if the corefile is the default for a that version, because each management tool may deploy their own defaults.
 So detection of default Corefiles must be implemented by each management tool that requires it.